OpenBB-finance/OpenBB/gamestonk_terminal/portfolio_optimization/README.md

 just implies that you want to have a net long portfolio (with no margin).
 A long-short portfolio can have negative weights and usually wants to have everything add up to 0 for a market-neutral strategy.

 Currently, we do not allow for changing risk models or adding constraints.
-If there is something spefic, please submit a feature request, or if you can write it, feel free to add a PR!
+If there is something specific, please submit a feature request, or if you can write it, feel free to add a PR!

 All of our current implementations use the [PyPortFolioOpt](#https://pyportfolioopt.readthedocs.io/en/latest/index.html) package.